2003 Carolina Panthers season: September 7 vs. Jacksonville Jaguars

 In the first game of the regular season, the Panthers hosted fellow 1995 expansion team Jacksonville, but fell behind 17–0 in the third quarter.
 At this point, starting quarterback Rodney Peete was replaced by ex-New Orleans Saint Jake Delhomme.
 Delhomme opened up with a 13-yard touchdown pass to Muhsin Muhammad.
 After a John Kasay field goal, the Panthers blocked a Jaguars punt for a safety.
 Delhomme then hit Steve Smith with a 24-yard touchdown pass, with a failed two-point conversion.
 The Jaguars then exploded on a 65-yard Mark Brunell touchdown pass to Jermaine Lewis, but their two-point try was stopped as well.
-The Jags' 5-point lead wouldn't hold as Delhomme found Ricky Proehl with sixteen seconds remaining, giving the Panthers a 24–23 victory, and winning Delhomme a starting job at quarterback.
+The Jaguars' 5-point lead wouldn't hold as Delhomme found Ricky Proehl with sixteen seconds remaining, giving the Panthers a 24–23 victory, and winning Delhomme a starting job at quarterback.

 September 14 at Tampa Bay Buccaneers

 In a battle of field goals, the Panthers clawed to a 9–3 lead, but the defending Super Bowl champions raced down field in the final minutes and Keenan McCardell caught a six-yard touchdown on the final play of regulation.
-The PAT would win the game for the Bucs, but the kick was blocked, and in the ensuing overtime the Panthers made the Bucs pay with John Kasay's fourth field goal of the game, and a 12–9 victory for the Panthers.
+The PAT would win the game for the Buccaneers, but the kick was blocked, and in the ensuing overtime the Panthers made the Buccaneers pay with John Kasay's fourth field goal of the game, and a 12–9 victory for the Panthers.
 A week later, their week 3 game was postponed due to Hurricane Isabel.